ProlificsPanther/Docker-Panther/README.md

   ### Panther Editor:
   * Open the Panther Editor using the command > prodev

-  * To Run a sample Panther client application use command > prorun mgmt (Name of Panther screen).
+  * To Run a sample Panther client application use command > prorun mgmt (Name of Panther screen)

   ### Web Samples:
   * You may run the character mode browser to serve up a Panther html screen like this